The College of New Jersey Logo

 Harassment, Intimidation and Bullying (HIB)

-The New Jersey Principals and Supervisors Association (NJPSA) offers two online self-paced courses that when taken together meet the HIB training requirement.
+If you did not complete HIB training through your coursework, you must complete it through an online workshop.
+The New Jersey Principals and Supervisors Association (NJPSA) offer two online self-paced courses that when taken together meet the HIB training requirement.
 You must take both to fulfill the HIB requirement.
 Each course costs $50.00.
 TCNJ students receive a $10.00 discount per course; the total cost is $80.00.
 Please follow these steps to receive a discount code, register for the courses, and receive a certificate of completion.

 STEP 1: Complete online form to receive discount code: TCNJ Discount Code